twitter/twitter-text/README.md

 twitter-text
 ============

-This repo is a collection of libraries and conformance tests to standardize parsing of tweet text.
+This repo is a collection of libraries and conformance tests to standardize parsing of Tweet text.
 It synchronizes development, testing, creating issues, and pull requests for twitter-text's implementations and specification.
-These libraries are responsible for determining the quantity of characters in a tweet and identifying and linking any url, @username, #hashtag, or $cashtag.
+These libraries are responsible for determining the quantity of characters in a Tweet and identifying and linking any url, @username, #hashtag, or $cashtag.

 See implementations and conformance in this repo below:

 * [Conformance](conformance)
 * [Java](java)
 * [Ruby](rb)
 * [Javascript](js)
 * [Objective-C](objc)

+:warning: Note that a new version of twitter-text will be released soon.
+See the [announcement on the Twitter Developer forums](https://twittercommunity.com/t/updating-the-character-limit-and-the-twitter-text-library/96425/2), and [documentation regarding the changes](https://developer.twitter.com/en/docs/developer-utilities/twitter-text).

 ## Copyright and License